Experience

 Guildford

-Currently I am working on an unreleased title.
-I work solely on the cinematics, from pre-production, through alpha, beta and master quality levels, both in a Cinematic Designer and a Camera Artist capacity.
+I worked across the cinematics for 3 released titles and the upcoming Directive 8020 from pre-production through to master quality levels, both in a Cinematic Designer and a Camera Artist capacity.

-Cinematic design work might involve anything from rough white-boxing of levels and implementing placeholder character data.
+Cinematic design work might involve anything from rough white-boxing of levels to implementing placeholder character data.

 Camera Artist work involves basic block-outs and framing of shots right through to final camera lock edits.